Synthetic Controls for Experimental Design: Formal Results

 In some settings, the number of possible combinations, $|\Pi|$, could be very large, making exact calculation of $\widehat p$ computationally expensive.
-In such settings, random samples of the combinations in $\Pi$ can be used to approximate the $p$-value in equation \eqref{eqn:pValue}.
+In those instances, random samples from $\Pi$ can be used to approximate the $p$-value in equation \eqref{eqn:pValue}.

-The inferential techniques proposed in this article are related to but distinct from the permutation methods in \cite{abadie2010synthetic, chernozhukov2021exact, chernozhukov2019distributional, lei2020conformal, firpo2018synthetic}, and others.
-Inferential methods that reassign treatment across units \citep[e.g.,][]{abadie2010synthetic} are unfit for the designs of Section \ref{sec:SCDesign}, which explicitly select treated and control units to satisfy an optimality criterion.
-Instead, like in \cite{chernozhukov2021exact}, our methods are based on rearrangements of estimated treatment effects across time periods, where some of the time periods correspond to the post-intervention window and some correspond to pre-intervention blank periods that are left-out for the calculation of the synthetic treatment and synthetic control weights.
-Relative to \cite{chernozhukov2021exact}, the generative models of equations \eqref{eqn:FactorModelN} and \eqref{eqn:FactorModelI}, which allow for unobserved factors, and the finite sample nature of the result in Theorem \ref{thm:AsymptoticValidity} require both a novel testing procedure that takes advantage of the availability of blank periods and proof techniques that are, to our knowledge, new to the literature.
+The inferential technique proposed in this article is related to, but distinct from, the permutation methods in \cite{abadie2010synthetic, chernozhukov2021exact, chernozhukov2019distributional, lei2021conformal, firpo2018synthetic}, and others.
+Inferential methods that reassign treatment across units \citep[e.g.,][]{abadie2010synthetic} are not appropriate for the designs of Section \ref{sec:SCDesign}, which explicitly select treated and control units to satisfy an optimality criterion.

+Similar to \cite{chernozhukov2021exact}, our method is based on rearrangements of estimated treatment effects across time periods.
+But unlike \cite{chernozhukov2021exact}, which proposes permutations over all periods, including the pre-intervention periods, our inferential method permutes only over the blank periods and post-intervention periods, which are not used to estimate the weights in the synthetic control design.
+Relative to \cite{chernozhukov2021exact}, the generative models of equations \eqref{eqn:FactorModelN} and \eqref{eqn:FactorModelI}, which allow for unobserved factors, and the finite sample nature of the results require a novel testing procedure that, similar to split conformal prediction methods \citep{vovk2005algorithmic, lei2018distribution}, takes advantage of the availability of blank periods.